Alden Dirks

 Consultation

-As a professional mycologist, I consult with entrepreneurs interested in fugal cultivation and other applications.
+As a professional mycologist, I consult with entrepreneurs interested in cultivating fungi and other areas of applied mycology.

 1001 Mushrooms Blog